lulineventures/js-multiplication_table/README.md

 # js-multiplication_table
 #### multiplication table in html and js

----
- This is one of my Javascript school assignment.
+--Javascript school assignment.
-   + The form shall get user input (input number of rows and columns)
-   + And return the values as a multiplication table.

-.

-.

-.
+    To create a form that gets user input on two tables (rows and columns) Then output these two integers as a multiplication table

 ![JS multiplication table](https://github.com/lulineventures/js-multiplication_table/blob/master/Screenshot_2019-11-01%20Javascript.png)